Sankhya Yoga

 • Raja Yoga (The Path of Discipline): The “royal path” of mastering the body and mind.
 It is called this because, just like controlling a kingdom, the Raja Yogi learns to control the vast and complex kingdom of their own mind and body.

-Although all of these lead to the same ultimate goal, it is worth noting that Shri Krishna will go on to proclaim in Chapter 6 that the easiest among these for most people is Bhakti Yoga.
+Although all of these lead to the same ultimate goal, it is worth noting that Shri Krishna will go on to proclaim in Chapter 6 that the highest among these is Bhakti Yoga.

 The soul’s eternal journey